-Most of this guide comprises of food and drink recommendations, with a few iconic landmarks sprinkled in between.
+Most of this guide comprises of food and drink recommendations (because, honestly, the food scene is the best part of the city), with a few iconic landmarks sprinkled in between.
 I’ve linked each location to Google Maps, so you can easily save them.
 I hope you enjoy exploring this dynamic city!

 Vietnamese Street Eats

 Pho Hoa Pasteur – My favorite place for pho.
 It’s clean and reliable, and they don’t add so much MSG that I get a headache after.

 Banh Mi Hong Hoa – One of the two banh mi places within a block of each other.
 Order the special meat deluxe.
 This one has better bread and nicer patê.

 Banh Mi Huynh Hoa – My original favorite banh mi of all-time.
 The line seems long but goes very fast.
 The operation is impressive.
 Unlike other banh mi that you find in the city, this one is a meal of its own.
 Be hungry!